kronos164/computer-infrastructure/README.md

 * Daily data collection and processing through GitHub Actions
 * Automated timestamp addition
 * Data validation and update procedures

-### Usage

-1. Clone the repository
-2. Download necessary requirements
-3. Open the Jupyter notebook
-4. Manually run the Github Action "Get Weather" (optional in case the newerst weather data is needed)
-5. Run all cells to see the latest weather analysis
-6. Data updates automatically every 24 hours

 ### Data Freshness